BaherTamer/SwiftSafeUI/README.md

 <br/>

-## 🌟 Support
+## ⭐️ Support
-If this project has been helpful to you, consider giving it a ⭐ on GitHub!
+If this project has been helpful to you, consider giving it a star on GitHub!
 Your support encourages continued development and improvements.
 We appreciate it!

 <br/>